rishab-77/AI-103/README.md

 A student asks a question through a web interface.

-The backend processes the query and routes it through an orchestration layer to the appropriate specialized agent.

-The selected agent uses a shared university knowledge/retrieval layer to retrieve relevant information from approved university sources.
+The backend passes the query to a single FAQ agent.
+That agent first classifies the query into a domain (academic / student services / general) using a lightweight routing step, then uses that domain to filter retrieval against a shared university knowledge base.

 The retrieved evidence is then used to generate a grounded response containing citations to the supporting source material.